Orion Integration

 Instance Type

 The instance_type parameter specifies a comma-separated list of instance types and families, to be included or excluded for consideration in execution of the cube.
-They must be prefixes of valid AWS instance type names.
+They must be prefixes of valid instance type names for healthy groups listed by Orion.
+Plain prefixes are combined with a logical OR.
+Negated conditions are combined with a logical AND.
+Negations override inclusion, regardless of specificity.

 Note